cfengine/documentation/guide/introduction/networking.markdown

 ## Encryption

 CFEngine provides encryption for keeping file contents private during transfer.
-If `protocol_version` is set to "classic" or "1" then file transfers must be explicitly encrypted by setting ```encrypt=>"true"``` in a `copy_from` body of a `files` promise.
+If `protocol_version` is set to `classic` or `1`, then file transfers must be explicitly encrypted by setting `encrypt=>"true"` in a `copy_from` body of a `files` promise.
 For newer protocol_version, all transfers are encrypted.

 However, the main role of encryption in configuration management is for authentication.
 Secrets should not be transferred through policy, encrypted or not.
 Policy files should be considered public, and any leakage should not reveal secret information.